Jennifer Brown: Principal, Bellefonte Elementary School

 Some people spend a majority of their lives searching for their calling.
 For Jennifer Brown, principal at Bellefonte Elementary School, she knew education was her’s since she was a kid.

 “I don’t even know what I would do if I wasn’t here,” Brown said.
 “I can’t imagine doing anything else with my life.
 This is what I was meant to do.”

 Her interest in education and teaching came when she was in grade school.
 Brown said she often gravitated to students in her classes who struggled, and made it a mission to help them.

 “I had this love of the underdog and that’s why I wanted to be a teacher,” she said.
-“I wanted to make all kids feel good and show them they’re better then they may think, and now I want each kid to experience success and that same goodness.
+“I wanted to make all kids feel good and show them they’re better than they may think, and now I want each kid to experience success and that same goodness.
 That’s really the driving force.”

 In her third year as principal at the downtown-Bellefonte school, Brown has been with Bellefonte Area School District for 21 years, including 14 years in administration.
 After graduating from Lock Haven University with a degree in special education, she landed a job at Bellefonte Area High School, where she also graduated from a few years before.

 There, she was primarily an emotional and learning support teacher, before becoming the department head.
 When she obtained her master’s degree from Penn State, Brown moved her way up the principalship rankings – first as the vice principal at Bellefonte Area middle and high schools, and then principal at the high school.
 About three years ago, she transferred to Bellefonte Elementary on West Linn Street.